backdrop/backdrop-issues/procedures/issue-template--release--bug-fix.md

       - Use the text "The database update script does **not** need to be run."
       - or "It will be necessary to run the update script (located at /update.php) for this release."
   - [ ] Include changelog since last version
-    - This changelong can be generated with `drush rn [oldtag] [newtag]`, but you need to be on the minor version branch, for example, 1.15.1
+    - This changelog can be generated with `drush rn [oldtag] [newtag]`, but you need to be on the minor version branch, for example, 1.15.x

 If this is a security release:
 - [ ] Draft Security Advisories (assign to stpaultim / klonos / jenlampton / serundeputy / herbdool / quicksketch)